Buy Trees & Plants to Enhance Your Lawn

 Choose trees that fit with the size of your yard and will not intrude on neighboring properties.
 Small properties should focus on ornamentals.
 Larger yards can handle groups or lines of taller varieties.

 Adding Beauty: Buy Plants for Yard and Garden

 Perennial plants come back year after year.
-Some popular types include lilies, hosta, mums, and daisies.
-Annual plants, such as begonias, impatiens and marigolds, survive for only one year and must be replanted.
+Some popular types include lilies, hosta, mums, and daisies; Annual plants, such as begonias, impatiens, and marigolds, survive for only one year and must be replanted.
 Establish an attractive garden with perennials as the base and accent each year with colorful annuals.
-Find plants to match the color scheme of your house, or create a rainbow-hued garden design with many colors.
+Find plants to match your house’s color scheme, or create a rainbow-hued garden design with many colors.

 Important Reminders When Choosing Plants and Trees to Buy

-Homeowners may be tempted to buy out of season, damaged or ill-looking plants to save money.
+Homeowners may be tempted to buy out of season, damaged, or ill-looking plants to save money.
 To a point, this is an acceptable idea.
-Planting a tree in the fall is as viable as planting it in the spring, and dry plants that still have healthy stems will come back beautifully the next year.
-However, what you save up front in costs will result in less beauty and functionality for a year or more.
+Planting a tree in the fall is as viable as planting it in the spring, and dry plants that still have healthy stems will come back beautifully the following year.
+However, what you save upfront in costs will result in more petite beauty and functionality for a year or more.

-Another method of saving money when you buy plants and trees for your yard is buying small sized stock.
-A five foot tree is much more economical than a twenty foot tree, but are you prepared to wait years to get the look you want?
-Plants should be placed according to their mature size, so yards may look spotty or unfinished as you wait for the vegetation to grow in.
+Another method of saving money when you buy plants and trees for your yard is buying small-sized stock.
+A five-foot tree is much more economical than a twenty-foot tree, but are you prepared to wait years to get the look you want?
+You should place plants according to their mature size, so yards may look spotty or unfinished as you wait for the vegetation to grow in.

-Whether your yard needs privacy, structure or beautiful design, buy trees and buy plants to fill every niche.
-Properly chosen and planted, flowers and shrubs are a great accent to any yard, and established trees add interest and increase property value too.
+Whether your yard needs privacy, structure, or beautiful design, buy trees and buy plants to fill every niche.
+Properly chosen and planted, flowers and shrubs are a great accent to any yard, and established trees add interest and increase property value.